FarahMint/reedsy-challenges/README.md

 The attribute `v-model`  is a Vue directive., it's task is to reactively apply special behaviour to the DOM when the value of its expression changes.
 In the case of `v-model`, it binds the element to one of the data properties that Vue is watching - in our example the data property is `msg` .

 Angular and Vue.js are popular framework which uses two-way.

+**2.5.
+Why is asynchronous programming important in JavaScript?**

+ In JavaScript, we often need to deal with asynchronous behavior to ensure responsiveness of the application.
+However to understand asynchronous programming first we need to understand how synchronous programming works.

+JavaScript code runs on a single-thread and has a synchronous execution model.
+Single thread means that one command is being executed at a time and synchronous programming means that the code is executed sequentially from top-to-bottom, in the exact same order and it waits for one action to complete before moving on to the next.
+Therefore, if one function takes time like fetching data from an API, then all the code is blocked and nothing get displayed on the page.
+Among other things, this kind of blocking leads to really bad user experience.

+Asynchronous programming allows programs to do more than one thing at a time and therefore can be used to mitigate this issue.
+Asynchronous code can start something now and then finish it later.
+Let’s say I am also using an API to fetch data but then instead of blocking the code and waiting for the response.
+Asynchronous programming allows the code to carry on, and perform other task, like displaying a loader indicating to the user that something is in progress until that API respond and then do something with the data to display on the page.